helixiora/helixiora-lorelai/readme.md

 - **Admin backend** See what info you have indexed in pinecone

 ### Components
-Check out the [docs](./docs) for the individual components or the Architecture Diagram.
+Check out the [docs](./docs/main.md) for the individual components or the Architecture Diagram below for a more detailed overview.

 ## Prerequisites
 Before starting out with LorelAI, please make sure you've met the [prerequesites](./prerequisites.md)